Review of Earthborn Holistic Moist Dog Food Tubs

-Earthborn Holistic tubbed dog food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Earthborn Holistic moist dog food in tubs receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Earthborn Holistic Dog Food product line includes 5 recipe tubs.
+The Earthborn Holistic Dog Food product line includes the 5 recipe tubs listed below.

-Earthborn Holistic Pepper’s Pot Roast Stew was selected to represent the other products in the line for this review.
+Earthborn Holistic Pepper’s Pot Roast Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Earthborn Holistic Pepper's Pot Roast Stew